-Recruiting isn’t a one way backroad.
+Recruiting isn’t a one-way backroad.
 You aren’t the only one deciding if you’ll work well together.
-And applicants at a high level are often interviewing with multiple places.
+And applicants at a high level are often interviewing at multiple places.
 It’s up to you to figure out how you can put your best foot forward so you’re the first choice when the candidate has to decide.

 By creating a positive hiring experience for candidates, you’ll inspire candidates to want to work for your company.
 They’ll be more likely to choose your opportunity over any other offers from your competitors.
 You’ll also maintain a good reputation in our industry!

 The goal of agriculture recruitment is to find the perfect candidate to join your team and have a positive impact on your business objectives.
 You won’t achieve this without asking the right questions to determine how they’ll fit the role and handle the responsibilities.

 Asking the right questions begins with having a solid understanding of what is required to be successful in the position.
 This goes further than the basic skill set and knowledge necessary.
 You should also consider the soft skills, goals, and personality traits a candidate will need.

 9. Attend ag industry events

 Job fairs are an excellent way to meet candidates, but these aren’t the only events that can help you find your next star employee.
 Any agriculture industry event provides an opportunity for you to network and connect with potential hires.